SatelliteCore/RaspberryPi-FreeRTOS/README.md

 # FreeRTOS Ported to Raspberry Pi

 This provides a very basic port of FreeRTOS to Raspberry pi.
+Note: this is being modified for experiments.
+Instead of the instructions below, see the wiki here: https://github.com/smolt/RaspberryPi-FreeRTOS/wiki

 ## Howto Build